 Gary Wilson, University of Northern British Columbia

-Gary Wilson is an Associate Professor in the Department of Political Science and the Acting Chair of the Department of First Nations Studies at the University of Northern British Columbia.
-He is also the Coordinator of the Northern Studies program at UNBC.
+Gary Wilson is a Professor in the Department of Political Science and the Acting Chair of the Department of First Nations Studies at the University of Northern British Columbia (UNBC).
+He is also the Coordinator of the Northern Studies Program at UNBC.
 Gary teaches comparative politics, including courses in comparative northern development, and politics and governance in the circumpolar north.
-His research focuses on Inuit multilevel governance and regional politics in northern Russia and Canada.
+His research focuses on Inuit multilevel governance and regional politics in Canada, Russia and Norway.
 Gary has been involved in ACUNS as the representative for UNBC since 2007 and was elected to the Board in 2009.
 Before becoming President of ACUNS in 2017, he served as Secretary-Treasurer and Vice President.

 Hugo Asselin, University de Québec en Abitibi-Témiscamingue

 Hugo Asselin holds a BSc in biology, a MSc in forest ecology, and a PhD in palaeoecology.
 Now a professor at Université du Québec en Abitibi-Témiscamingue, he holds the Canada research chair in aboriginal forestry.
 His research themes are ecology and palaeoecology of the boreal forest and forest tundra, as well as social and aboriginal forestry.
 When he was a PhD student at Université Laval’s Centre d’études nordiques, Hugo was part of the organizing committee of the 6th ACUNS National Student Conference on Northern Studies (2000).
 Hugo has served on the ACUNS Board of Directors since 2007.

 Audrey Giles, University of Ottawa